Quantum-Accelerators/quacc/docs/install/wflow_engines.md

         Running `lpad reset` will clear your FireWorks launchpad, so only use this command if you are a new user.

-    To check that everything is working right with FireWorks, run `lpad reset` to ensure there is a connection to the database.
+    To check that FireWorks can connect to your database, run `lpad reset` if this is your first time using FireWorks.